hitoshi-watase/sercrod/docs/reference/directives/restore.md

 - If the element with `*restore` also has `*if` or `n-if`, the conditional is evaluated first.
   - If the condition is falsy, the element is not rendered and no restore handler is attached.
-  - If the condition is truthy, Nablla proceeds and the `*restore` logic runs.
+  - If the condition is truthy, Sercrod proceeds and the `*restore` logic runs.

 - When the renderer encounters `*restore`:
   - It clones the current working element (`work`) into a real DOM element (`el`).